MADINENIMADHANKUMAR/SmartBranch360-Network-Assurance/README.md

 - Server VLAN 30
 - Management VLAN 99

-Guest users are allowed to access the Internet.
+Guest users are allowed to access the simulated Internet.

 DNS access to the internal server is permitted according to the project requirements.